Collaborative Engagement in Clinical Trial Design

 Designing high‑quality clinical trials is increasingly complex.
 Sponsors must deliver studies that are scientifically rigorous, operationally executable, ethically sound, and capable of generating evidence that supports regulatory approval, real‑world use, and patient access.
 Achieving all of this requires more than technical excellence—it requires intentional collaboration across the clinical trial ecosystem.

 At its core, this roadmap is grounded in Quality by Design (QbD).
 QbD emphasizes identifying what is truly critical to quality and proactively designing trials to reliably deliver meaningful outcomes.
-While QbD principles are well established, Sponsors often lack clear guidance on when to engage different collaborator groups, why their input matters at specific stages, and how to incorporate that input in a practical and efficient way.
+While QbD principles are well established, sponsors often lack clear guidance on when to engage different collaborator groups, why their input matters at specific stages, and how to incorporate that input in a practical and efficient way.
 This roadmap addresses that need.

 Bringing Quality by Design to Life